An introduction to philosophy of Munipack framework and a short summary of provided features.

 From calibrated images, one can construct a time series (with light curve as a special case) or construct a mosaic or sum images with more deeper exposure.

-A set of images can be collected to a Colour image and transformed to a different colour systems to provide natural colours.
+A set of images can be collected to a Colour FITS image to provide natural colours.

 Just only cone search is implemented from the wide offer of services by Virtual Observatory.
 The conversion from VOTable format to many another computer formats can be also useful.